Singapore: Offshore Legal and Tax Regimes

 Taxation of Foreign Employees

-The income tax rate for expatriates’ employment income is either 15% or the relevant resident tax rate, whichever produces the highest sum.
-Directors’ fees, consultation fees and most other income are taxed at 20%, which is generally withheld at source.
+The income tax rate for expatriates’ employment income is either 15% or the relevant resident tax rate, whichever is higher.
+Directors’ fees, consultation fees and most other forms of income are taxed at 20%, which is generally withheld at source.

 Tax clearance must be sought from the Inland Revenue Authority of Singapore (IRAS) where a foreign employee ceases to work for the company, is posted to work in an overseas location, or plans to leave Singapore for a period of more than three months.
 Certain exemptions from this requirement apply, where the foreign employee: